zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 This calculation usually takes only takes a few seconds.
 We obtain two output files:

 * _prefix.mfp_ contains the relaxation time and mean free path of each electronic state.
-Note that the MFP is the product of the state relaxation time and band velocity.
+Note that the MFP is the product of the state relaxation time and the absolute value of the band velocity.
 * _prefix.vel_ contains the band velocity of each state

 The format of _prefix.mfp_ is as follows: